Today you'll learn notes on the second string and challenge a new piece, Walkin'.

 Notes on the Second String

-Memorize the new notes by speaking their names aloud as you play them.
+Memorize new notes by speaking their names aloud as you play them.
 Once memorized, play through the notes on both the first and second strings while reciting their names.

 Study Tips